Dendritic spike: Voltage-Gated Calcium Channel

 Like voltage-gated sodium channels, voltage-gated calcium channels are also integral membrane proteins found in the plasma membrane.
 Voltage-gated calcium channels generate action potentials by the same mechanisms as voltage-gated sodium channels.
 Various voltage-gated calcium channels have been identified in neurons.
 N- and P/Q-type voltage-gated calcium channels are the primary subtypes found to support synaptic transmission.
 These channels are concentrated at nerve terminals.
-T-type and R-type voltage-gated calcium channels have been found in basal dendrites, and it is thought that the activation of these channels during action potential bursts lead to the generation of dendritic calcium spikes.
+T-type and R-type voltage-gated calcium channels have been found in basal dendrites, and it is thought that the activation of these channels during action potential bursts leads to the generation of dendritic calcium spikes.
 T-type and R-type channels are all part of the alpha 1 subunit class of calcium channels.

 The various types of voltage-gated calcium channels result in two forms of voltage activation: low-voltage-activated (LVA) and high-voltage-activated (HVA) calcium currents.
 In deep cerebellar nuclei, calcium currents are not uniformly distributed along a dendrite.
-The relative strength of LVA calcium currents are significantly more concentrated at the distal end of dendrites.
+The relative strength of LVA calcium currents is significantly more concentrated at the distal end of dendrites.
 The uneven distribution of LVA calcium currents suggests the important role of LVA calcium currents in dendritic integration at synaptic inputs.